dmx-systems/dmx-documentation/docs/user.rst

 The Context Menu
 ----------------

-The context menu is part of the topicmap panel and thus available for any item on a map.
+The context menu is part of the Topicmap panel and thus available for any item on a map.
 It is usually opened with a right-click on a topic or association.
 It gives you five commands to execute on the selected item:

 * You can display an item's details.
 * You can edit the item.
-* You can hide the item from this topicmap.
+* You can hide the item from this Topicmap.
 * You can navigate to related items.
 * You can delete the item.